isabella232/advertising-cloud.en/help/user-guide/execution/placement-setup/otp-setup.md

         * GRP- Pick the number of GRPs you would like the placement to deliver
         * Frequency Cap- select the number of types you want to reach a unique viewer.
 This will be the cap for the duration of the placement.

-    * BUDGET:&nbsp;Choose flight dates, options for [dayparting](../../../user-guide/planning/targeting/targeting-options.md), budget and&nbsp; [inventory tier](../../../user-guide/planning/brand-safety/sitesafe-quality.md).
+    * BUDGET: Choose flight dates, options for [dayparting](../../../user-guide/planning/targeting/targeting-options.md), budget and  [inventory tier](../../../user-guide/planning/brand-safety/sitesafe-quality.md).

     * LOCATION:

 * Americas: United States, Canada
 * Europe: United Kingdom, France, Spain, Germany, Italy, Ireland, Sweden, Norway, Finland, Romania, Denmark, Netherlands, Switzerland, Belgium
 * APAC: Australia, Japan, Indonesia, Taiwan, Thailand, Malaysia, Hong Kong, Singapore, Philippines, Vietnam, China, South Korea
-* Note in-product Nielsen OCR reporting is only supported in the&nbsp;US, UK, Canada, France, Brazil, Australia, Germany and Italy.&nbsp;DMA targeting within the United States is available for the top 30 DMAs.
+* Note in-product Nielsen OCR reporting is only supported in the US, UK, Canada, France, Brazil, Australia, Germany and Italy.
+DMA targeting within the United States is available for the top 30 DMAs.
 DMA targeting is currently unavailable in all other countries.

 1.

-    * PUBLIC INVENTORY: Although we typically recommend running across T1-T3 sites given this is an audience buy, if you'd like to target a specific contextual site list, we recommend you filter by % on-target &nbsp;or CPP.
+    * PUBLIC INVENTORY: Although we typically recommend running across T1-T3 sites given this is an audience buy, if you'd like to target a specific contextual site list, we recommend you filter by % on-target  or CPP.

 [ ![bp - site cat](assets/bp-site-cat-1024x510.jpeg)](assets/bp-site-cat.jpeg)